 - lightweight doesn't take much counter space.

 - Most parts are plastic may not be as durable as high-end models;

 - Some users report issues with ineffective pulp filtration.

 Best Juicer for Greens - CalmDo

 Slow and steady wins the race.
 This is the first thing you can say about the CalmDo juice extractor.
-It utilizes masticating technology, which makes it quieter and slower than centrifugal juicers.
-No wonder it’s one of the top-rated juicers in Canada.
+It utilizes masticating technology, making it quieter and slower than centrifugal juicers.
+No wonder it's one of the top-rated juicers in Canada.

 So, this juice machine works similarly to a meat grinder.
 It has a spiral cutting element that presses and grinds raw fruits and vegetables and then strains them through a mesh filter.
-But by working at a slower speed (70 rotations per minute), the CalmDo is capable of dealing with any type of raw fruit, including wheatgrass, small berries, and leafy greens.
+But by working at a slower speed (70 rotations per minute), the CalmDo can deal with any raw fruit, including wheatgrass, small berries, and leafy greens.

-Also, since there aren’t any chopping blades, the machine doesn’t make loud noise during work.
-The manufacturer states that the noise level is no more than 60 dB, which is an equivalent of a normal conversation or a working dishwasher.
+Also, since there aren't any chopping blades, the machine doesn't make loud noise during work.
+The manufacturer states that the noise level is 60 dB, equivalent to a normal conversation or a working dishwasher.

-Now, the juicer can also be used for making ice cream, sorbet, smoothies, butter, milk, and more.
+Now, the juicer can also make ice cream, sorbet, smoothies, butter, milk, and more.
 It even comes with an additional filter for ice cream.

 With all of that being said, the CalmDo juice extractor is quiet and easy to operate.
-Being pretty versatile, it can extract the precious liquid from any type of raw fruit and veggie, and even help you make delicious ice cream.
+Being pretty versatile, it can extract the precious liquid from any raw fruit and veggie and even help you make delicious ice cream.